TurboWarp/cloud-server/README.md

 By default, cloud-server does not use a database, so any variables will be lost when no one has been in a project for a short while or the server restarts.

 In src/config.js, you can change the `database` option to `'sqlite'` to instead persist variables in an sqlite database.
-Variables are saved when a room is automatically deleted for being empty and on a periodic schedule set by `TODO`.
+Variables are saved when a room is automatically deleted for being empty and on a periodic schedule set by `autosaveInterval`.
 If the server dies unexpectedly, anything that wasn't yet saved will not be saved.

 ## Production setup